PranavSriram18/genai_foundations/docs/series/sparse_layer.md

 specifically leveraging principles from [sparse coding](http://ufldl.stanford.edu/tutorial/unsupervised/SparseCoding/) and [competitive learning](https://labs.seas.wustl.edu/bme/raman/Lectures/Lecture10_CompetitiveLearning.pdf).
 Some particular frames we will develop include:

-* Each expert performs a low-rank read and a low-rank write, much like attention heads.
+* Each expert in an MoE performs a low-rank read and a low-rank write, and selected experts interact additively, much like attention heads (assuming the expert width is smaller than the residual stream dimension).
 * Removing Top‑$k$ filters does not automatically encourage experts to **compete** to explain an input.
 * Ultimately, what we're doing is learning a decomposition of the data manifold into combinations of low dimensional subspaces.